Eastern Region, Nigeria: History

 An African dominated government institution, the Eastern Regional Assembly with the powers to debate but not enact laws was established in 1948.
 It had fifteen nominated African members and fourteen nominated European officials.
 In 1951, the regional assembly was given more legislative and financial powers following the enactment of the McPherson Constitution.
 In addition, the assembly number of members in the assembly was enlarged to eighty elected African members, three special members and five officials.
 Though the NCNC dominated the 1951 election, party organization was not particularly strong because the party's headquarters was in Lagos and its leader did not contest election in the region.
-Many members elected into the House were previously independent candidates and only declared for the NCNC after their election to get political backing.
+Many members elected to the House were previously independent candidates and only declared for the NCNC after their election to get political backing.
 After a crisis in 1953, party organization was strengthened and in a new election conducted in 1953 and in which Azikiwe, the NCNC leader contested, the party had a decisive victory.

 The history of local government representation in the region were in three phases.
 The first phase was through warrant chiefs many of whom were created by the colonial government.
 But after the Aba riot of 1929, the system gradually gave way to the Native Authority administration led by older men within the communities.
 This system was not particularly strong as it was in Northern Nigeria.
 In the 1950s, local government system following the English model of boroughs county and district councils was introduced.

 Cabinet of Michael Okpara

 Education

 The village school was an important part of the community.
 Members of the community at home and abroad voluntarily gave money for the erection of school buildings.
 Wealthy or salaried family members were encouraged to sponsor the education of their younger ones.
-In 1956, there were about six thousand primary schools and fifty four secondary schools.
+In 1956, there were about six thousand primary schools and fifty-four secondary schools.
 Many of the secondary schools were managed by voluntary agencies and Christian missions and some schools were named after members of the mission including the Hope Waddell Training School, Dennis Memorial, Onitsha, Cornellia Connelly, Uyo and Crowther Memorial, Port Harcourt.
 Education became a major priority in the late 1950s and early '60s with the regional government at times devoting close to one third of its budget to education.
 Half of the money was used as subvention given to agencies managing the schools and to ensure a universal primary education programme.
 The church was instrumental to the education of the people, the Church of Scotland Mission (Later the Presbyterian Church of Nigeria), Figures like, the Dr. E. N. Amaku, Mr. Ntieyong U. Akpan, Justice Egbert Udo Udoma where all educated by the Mission.

 University of Nigeria, Nsukka was established by the regional government.
 An agriculture training and research center was at Umudike.